Bhuma Nagi Reddy: Politics

 Nagi Reddy began his political career in 1984, when he was elected president of the Rudravaram Cooperative Society.
 From 1986 to 1990, he was a mandal president in Allagadda MPP.
 Nagi Reddy stood as an MLA candidate for the opposition Telugu Desam Party in the 1991 by-election for the Allagadda constituency left vacant by the death of his brother Bhuma Sekhar Reddy, who died of a heart attack on 7 June.
 In 1996, he challenged Prime Minister P. V. Narasimha Rao for the TDP.
 Although Nagi Reddy was narrowly defeated, he gained many supporters and considerable publicity.
 Narasimha Rao resigned the Nandyal seat to retain the Berhampur constituency, leading to a by-election.
 Nagi Reddy defeated Rangaiah Naidu to join the 11th Lok Sabha.

 In 1998, he narrowly defeated Gangula Prathapa Reddy.
 The result inspired Nagi Reddy to rebuild his political strategy and improve his relationship with the party core.
 In the 1999 midterm election, he defeated Prathapa Reddy by 72,600 votes.

 In 2004, Nagi Reddy was defeated by Prathap Reddy in the Allagadda assembly constituency.
 His wife, a two-term MLA from Allagadda, reluctantly stood as an MP candidate from Nandyal and lost to Congress candidate S. P. Y. Reddy.
 After the Praja Rajyam Party was founded by Tollywood film actor Chiranjeevi, the couple resigned from the TDP on 4 July 2008 and joined the new party on 20 August.

 In the 2009 general elections, Nagi Reddy was defeated in the Nandyal parliamentary constituency on the PRP ticket; Shobha Nagi Reddy was elected from the Allagadda assembly constituency.

-In 2010, after Kadapa MLA Y. S. Jaganmohan Reddy (son of the unexpectedly-deceased chief minister of Andhra Pradesh Y. S. Rajasekhara Reddy) founded the YSR Congress Party, Chiranjeevi decided to merge the PRP with the Indian National Congress.
+In 2010, after Kadapa MP Y. S. Jaganmohan Reddy (son of the unexpectedly deceased chief minister of Andhra Pradesh Y. S. Rajasekhara Reddy) founded the YSR Congress Party, Chiranjeevi decided to merge the PRP with the Indian National Congress.
 Nagi Reddy and his wife opposed the move, joined Jaganmohan Reddy and became key figures in the YSR Congress Party.
 Nagi Reddy and his daughter, Bhuma Akhila Priya (the Allagadda MLA) returned to the TDP in 2016.
 He was recognized for his role in the construction of a rail line from Yerraguntla to Nandyal.